 PhD Gatherings started in 2017 and primarily focused on social activities for (international) PhD candidates.
 Due to the disappearance of the former ProVu, it was decided in 2020 that PhD Gatherings will join PNN as council in order to develop, with the support of PNN, into a full-fledged PO that can support all PhD candidates at the Vrije Universiteit.

 WPC (Wageningen Universiteit)

 The Wageningen PhD Council (WPC) is composed of members of the six PhD Councils from each of the graduate schools in Wageningen University.
 The main task of the WPC is to provide a discussion platform in which the six PhD Councils of the graduate schools can work together on issues that are relevant for all PhD candidates at Wageningen University.
 The Wageningen PhD Council discusses issues such as housing, quality of supervision, and the judicial position of PhDs.
 These issues are discussed in internal meetings, which are held once a month, and in meetings with the Wageningen dean of sciences, the rector magnificus, the executive board, Idealis, the WUR Council and other relevant actors.
 In addition, the WPC organizes an annual PhD Party and a symposium for all PhD candidates in Wageningen.

 TiPP (Universiteit van Tilburg)

-The Tilburg PhD Platform (TiPP) represents the interests of PhD candidates of Tilburg University.
-All PhD councils (one for each faculty) are represented within TiPP.
+The Tilburg PhD Platform (TiPP) represents the interests of PhD candidates from Tilburg University.
+All faculty consultative bodies for PhD candidates are represented within TiPP.